Browse hotels in Downtown Singapore on Agoda

-In broad strokes, downtown Singapore can be divided up into a number of areas, each with its own character and points of interest for travellers.
+Singapore can broadly be divided into a number of areas, each with its own character and points of interest for travellers.
 While the city is awash with malls, shoppers may be particularly attracted to Orchard Road, while those with an interest in museums and galleries will be better served by heading to the banks of the Singapore River and Raffles.
 Chinatown, Little India, Kampong Glam and Geylang each have their own fabulous eating scenes.
 Lovers of open spaces will be relieved to learn that no Southeast Asian capital has devoted as much of its downtown to parkland and catchment as Singapore.
 Sentosa, meanwhile, offers Singapore’s best beaches and more than 30 attractions packed onto a small island.
 Greater Singapore is also worth exploring, with world-class attractions such as Singapore Zoo and Night Safari as well as Jurong Bird Park.
 The more adventurous will be sated here too, with plenty of outdoorsy sights to see.

 Slow down and explore the amazing Gardens By The Sea.